mrshridhara/showcase/README.md

 Thanks to:
 * Microsoft for providing the Express editions of Visual Studo.
 Also for .NET Framework.
 * StructureMap for providing an awesome IoC framework.

+PS: This project is still in active development.